Skip to main content

 75% of bets on Cowboys -3 | Line moves FROM -3 TO -2.5=Despite heavy public action on Cowboys, the line moves TOWARD the underdog

 The book is accepting heavy public money on Dallas but moving the line away from them.
-This means sharp money on the underdog outweighs the public volume on the favorite.
-The sharp side is the underdog.
+This can mean larger or more respected money on the underdog outweighs the public volume on the favorite.
+It is a market-pressure clue, not proof the underdog is correct.

 RLM works because sportsbooks care about dollars, not tickets.
 A syndicate betting $100,000 on the underdog outweighs 1,000 recreational bettors putting $100 each on the favorite: